anandvai/Sql_Music_store_Analysis/README.md

 ORDER BY TotalSales DESC;

-How to Use
+🚀 How to Use
-Clone the repository:
+1️⃣ Clone the repository:
 git clone <repository_url>
-Import the schema and data files into your PostgreSQL or MySQL database.
+2️⃣ Import the database schema (schema.sql & data.sql) into your PostgreSQL or MySQL database.
-Run the queries from queries.sql to perform the analysis.
+3️⃣ Run SQL queries from queries.sql to analyze the dataset.
-Tools Used
-Database Management: PostgreSQL

-SQL Queries: For data manipulation and analysis

-Contact
+📬 Contact & GitHub
 For any questions or suggestions, feel free to reach out:

-Name: Vaibhav Anand
+👤 Name: Vaibhav Anand

-Email: anandvaibhav02@gmail.com
+📧 Email: anandvaibhav02@gmail.com
+🔗 GitHub: github.com/<your-github-username>